trivalleycoders-org/events-client/README.md

 $ yarn start
 ```

 - Start the client.
-It currently tries to get port 3000
+It currently tries to get port 3000 but will grab the next available port if needed.

 ```
 $ cd /events-client